 Bali apparently is not just an island of Gods, it’s also an island of waterfalls.
-At the town of Buleleng for example, dozens of waterfalls tucked in every corner of its mountainous terrain.
+At Singaraja for example, dozens of waterfalls tucked in every corner of its mountainous terrain.
 Including Banyumala waterfall, the newcomer.
 Among the popular ones, 40 minutes drive from the Lovina tourist area, are Gitgit and Sekumpul waterfall.

 Trekking To Banyumala Waterfall